INSIGHT & INTUITION: MEDICINE FOR TODAY'S WOMAN

 Ingredients

-• Lasagna pasta I use Zen B or Jovial
+• organic Lasagna pasta I use Zen B or Jovial

 • Sea salt optional